 Quick Pickled Ramps

 No waiting weeks for the pickling solution to work its magic.
-Not with these little lovelies, which are ready to nosh within minutes of making.
+Not with these little lovelies, which are ready to munch within minutes of making.

 Looks like a cucumber pickle.
 Tastes sorta like a cucumber pickle.
 But let us assure you, this is not a cucumber pickle.
 It's even better.